 Attendees can also purchase a Performing Arts Season Subscription for $200 to $225 per seat, which includes orchestra-level seating at all Houston Symphony, Houston Ballet and Houston Grand Opera performances, the Boston Pops On Tour performance, on-site garage parking and admission to the Woodforest Bank Club.
 Subscribers will also receive preferred seating and parking for the Houston Symphony’s Star-Spangled Salute, Texas Music Festival Orchestra and Holly Jolly Jingle.
 However, The Children’s Festival is not included in the season subscription.

 Individual tickets and season subscriptions go on sale at noon Feb.
 1 at the pavilion box office at 2005 Lake Robbins Drive, The Woodlands, or by calling 800-745-3000 or at www.ticketmaster.com

 Pavilion officials announced the 2019 Performing Arts Season Jan.
-30. See the schedule for the pavilion’s 30th season below:
+30. See the schedule for the remainder of the pavilion's 30th season below:

 3 Houston Symphony, "Star-Spangled Salute," 8 p.m., free

 25 United States Army Field Band and Soldier’s Chorus, 7 p.m., free

 29 Houston Symphony, "Raiders of the Lost Ark in Concert," 8 p.m., free-$20

 11 Houston Symphony, "A Symphony of Heroes," 7:30 p.m., free-$20

 18 Houston Symphony, "Hocus Pocus Pops," 7:30 p.m., free-$20